Transparent Progress. Sustainable Solutions.

 Incident Response

 In the event of workplace incidents or injuries, an immediate response is essential.
 Upon receiving a report of a work-related incident, Ever-Green team members adhere to the procedures outlined in the Incident and Injury Reporting Policy and Incident Investigation Policy.
-Ever-Green works to see that all employees receive proper care and that incidents are thoroughly investigated to determine root causes and proactive steps to prevent a recurrence.
+Ever-Green works to see that all employees receive proper care and that incidents are thoroughly investigated to determine root causes and proactive steps to prevent recurrence.
 The investigation is led by the employee’s supervisor, manager, or the EHS department, who work with the affected employee and others who have knowledge of the process, risks, and can contribute to identifying and implementing corrective actions.

 Managing Health Risk